10 – Keep On Trying

 # 8 – Bad Weather

 This killer track “Bad Weather,” was released on the Poco album From The Inside.
-The song was written and sung by James Cotton.
+The song was written and sung by Paul Cotton.
 The album was released in 1971.
 The record was produced by the legendary Stax artist Steve Cropper who was a member of Booker T. & the M.G.’s.

 # 7 – Heart Of The Night

 As we continue our Top 10 Poco songs list we turn to a time period that saw a distinctive change in the sound of the band.
 The song “Heart of the Night,” was a Poco single released on their 1978 album entitled Legend.
 The album became the band’s most successful commercial record and yielded two of the of the most commercially successful Poco songs the band ever released.
-The song was written and sung by James Cotton.
+The song was written and sung by Paul Cotton.

 # 6 – Pickin’ Up The Pieces